-Challenging combat, mysterious items, and a selection of fun and interesting characters, it’s a must-play for any roguelike fan.
+With challenging combat, mysterious items, and a selection of fun and interesting characters, it’s a must-play for any roguelike fan.

 5. Darkest Dungeon

 Darkest Dungeon is an interesting game, in that players control an expedition of characters rather than just one, adding a lot of complexity to an otherwise simple game.
-Beyond it’s turn-based combat, players will manage items, upgrades, and the stress-based Affliction system as they venture through the eponymous dungeons.
+Beyond its turn-based combat, players will manage items, upgrades, and the stress-based Affliction system as they venture through the eponymous dungeons.

 With 17 characters, and some deeply complex mechanics to manage, it’s the perfect game to really sink your teeth into on a long journey.